Find out what perineal massage is and how it might work to help you avoid a tear or episiotomy when you give birth.

-The perineum is the area of skin and muscle between your vagina and anus.
+The perineum is the area of skin and muscle between the vagina and anus.

 What can happen to the perineum?

-The pressure of giving birth on your perineum means it can tear or need an episiotomy (surgical cut) when your baby is born.
-This is more likely if it’s your first vaginal birth.
+The pressure of giving birth on your perineum means it may tear or need an episiotomy (surgical cut) when your baby is born.

-An episiotomy is a non-routine surgical cut to the vaginal opening, which helps speed up delivery during a difficult labour or helps to avoid tears.
+An episiotomy is a non-routine surgical cut to the vaginal opening, which is intended to prevent more serious tears.

 What is perineal massage?

 Perineal massage is a way of helping to prepare the perineum for childbirth, making it more flexible so it can stretch more easily during labour (Beckmann and Stock, 2013).
-Massaging the perineum might reduce the chances of a tear or an episiotomy during labour and reduce perineal pain afterwards (Beckman and Garrett, 2006).
+Massaging the perineum reduces the chances of a tear or an episiotomy during labour and perineal pain afterwards (Abdelhakim et al, 2020).
 This is particularly the case for women giving birth vaginally for the first time (Beckmann and Stock, 2013).

-Perineal massage involves massaging the area between the vagina and bottom during late pregnancy.
+Perineal massage involves massaging the area between the vagina and anus during late pregnancy.
 Some women massage their perineum themselves, while others prefer to get their partner to help.